Scottish Terrier Dogs

 Pet professionals suggest that the Scottie should be fed a cancer-protective diet.
 Such a diet would be of

-high quality, vitamin rich and one which includes a lot of vegetables.
+high quality, vitamin rich and one which includes leafy green or yellow-orange vegetables at least three times a week.

 This breed is moderately active in the home, but being from a working dog background, a daily walk